dibenzepin/dots-mirror/docs/01-nixos.md

     ```sh
     $ nixos-install --no-root-password
     ```
-1. Once rebooted, you can get this repo and then switch into a config using `.#hostname`.
+1. Once rebooted, you can get this repo and then switch into a config:
-1. For ease of use with tools like `darwin-rebuild` and `nixos-rebuild`, symlink the expected location to your local clone:
     ```sh
+    $ nixos-rebuild --flake /path/to/repo#hostname`
+    ```
+1. For ease of use with `nixos-rebuild`, symlink the expected location to your local clone:
+    ```sh
     $ sudo ln -s ~/dots /etc/nixos
     ```

-[^1]: ...eventually™
 [^2]: Cloudflare WARP may or may not be needed depending on your local country's laws.